DarthLP/Auralis/README.md

 - `/companies` - Companies listing with search and filtering
 - `/companies/:companyId` - Individual company details with products and recent activity
 - `/companies/:companyId/products/:productId` - Product details with capabilities
+- `/competitors/new` - Add new competitor via URL-based ingestion
 - `/signals` - Advanced signals filtering and analysis
 - `/releases` - Product releases tracking with company and date filtering